Citation, DOI & article data

 Juvenile/adult-onset Alexander disease

-T2: increased T2 signal (demyelination) and atrophy of the
+T2: increased T2 signal (representing demyelination) and atrophy affecting multiple regions

 - medulla and upper cervical cord